Queen Mary Covid Code

 An at a glance guide

 The Queen Mary Covid Code sets out the behaviours which we should show towards each other when on campus.
 The main point to bear in mind is that we are all responsible for ensuring our own safety and that of others.
 To this end, this code is intended to provide a practical single guide to our behaviours as we adjust to new ways of going about our daily working lives on campus.
-This Code is supplemented by separate detailed guidance on return to campus arrangements that you will also need to familiarise yourself with, and which are available here.
+For members of staff, this Code is supplemented by separate detailed guidance on working remotely and on campus.

 Before Entering Campus